bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 But the problem with this is you still put your sensitive information on another computer.
 And sure, you're the one mainly in control of that computer, but maybe you get hacked, or maybe you are already hacked.
 And So the less information you store on someone or on another computer, the better.
-Like an existing example is ElectrumX versus ElectrumPersonalServer.
+Like an existing example is ElectrumX versus Electrum Personal Server.
-ElectrumPersonalServer stores your extended public key on the server versus ElectrumX only receives an address and then forgets it later.
+Electrum Personal Server stores your extended public key on the server versus ElectrumX only receives an address and then forgets it later.
 Right, so if someone walks into your house and takes your Electrum personal server, he knows your `X-PUB`, versus if he takes your ElectrumX, he knows nothing.
 So this is better in the sense like I would want to run a Spiral block explorer on top of my own node, just so that if someone gets hold of my computer, he still doesn't know anything.